-Under Carey’s guidance 33 student-athletes have graduated and 173 Garrett Ford Academic Honor Roll Awards have been earned.
+Under Carey’s guidance 44 student-athletes have graduated and 218 Garrett Ford Academic Honor Roll Awards have been earned.
 With a high regard for academics, Carey had six players named to the Academic All-Big 12 team in WVU’s inaugural season in the league, the most players of any team to earn the honor.
 Sixteen total players have been named to the Academic All-Big 12 Team, while 31 players were named to the Big 12 Commissioner’s Honor Roll.
 Junior Jess Harlee, an industrial engineering major, earned the national title of the 2013 Arthur Ashe Jr. Sports Scholar of the Year by Diverse: Issues in Higher Education Magazine and went on to be named the 2014 Big 12 Scholar-Athlete of the Year.

 Carey experienced his largest graduating class in 2011, which had six graduates.
 Part of that class was two-time CoSIDA first team all-America selection Liz Repella, the second player in program history to receive such an honor.
 She also was named to the Lowe’s Senior CLASS Award All-America second team as a finalist for the award, leading WVU to a team grade point average of 3.14.

 Repella became Carey’s first CoSIDA Academic All-District II first team member in 2009 and she did so again in 2010.
 Repella was recognized by the BIG EAST in 2009 and 2011 as she earned the conference's Scholar-Athlete Sport Excellence Award.

 In 2003, Jess Fisher earned CoSIDA Academic All-District II second team honors and Sparkle Davis joined her with the accolade a year later.